only-cliches/NoProto/README.md

 The worse case failure mode for NoProto buffers is junk data.
 While other formats can cause denial of service attacks or allow unsafe memory access, there is no such failure case with NoProto.
 There is no way to construct a NoProto buffer that would cause any detrement in performance to the host application or lead to unsafe memory access.
 Also, there is no panic causing code in the library, meaning it will never crash your application.

 3. Extremely Fast Updates<br/>
 If you have a workflow in your application that is read -> modify -> write with buffers, NoProto will usually outperform every other format, including Bincode and Flatbuffers.
 This is because NoProto never actually deserializes, it doesn't need to.
-This library was written with databases in mind, if you want to support client requests like "change username field to X", NoProto will do this faster than any other format, usually orders of magnitude faster.
-This includes complicated mutations like "push a value onto the end of this nested list".
+This includes complicated mutations like pushing a value onto a list or adding a value into the middle of a list.

 4. Incremental Deserializing<br/>
 You only pay for the fields you read, no more.
 There is no deserializing step in NoProto, opening a buffer typically performs no operations (except for sorted buffers, which is opt in).
 Once you start asking for fields, the library will navigate the buffer using the format rules to get just what you asked for and nothing else.
 If you have a workflow in your application where you read a buffer and only grab a few fields inside it, NoProto will outperform most other libraries.